Social Media Optimisation

 On contrary to this, SEO primarily focuses on increasing the visibility of your website on search engines like Google by pushing your website to the top of SERP’s (Search Engine Result Pages) when a consumer searches for a topic of relevance.

-Although there are no hard and fast rules when it comes to the optimisation of social media content, anything which integrates visuals; whether it be images or videos; is much more popular and readily consumed by possible consumers, than the traditional form of content.
+Although there are no hard and fast rules when it comes to the Social Media optimization, anything which integrates visuals; whether it be images or videos; is much more popular and readily consumed by possible consumers, than the traditional form of content.

 With the debut of Google’s Hummingbird in August of 2013, shares on social platforms including Facebook, Twitter, and LinkedIn have become much more important in calculating rankings.
 What this means is that the greater shares your content will have across the numerous social media platforms, the more reliable and useful it is considered to be by Google’s search engine.